Efteta

 Denominations

 There are three main denominations of Efteta with three very different takes on worshiping the Deity of Death.
-Two—Lithodonism and Reflidonism—are in relative opposition on how to read and interpret the events of the Dav, with the former taking a more literal or straight approach and the later taking a more metaphorical approach.
-A third large denomination called Forgism has both literal and metaphorical stances of various books, but is differentiated by a central tenant that seeks to promote a “healthy” fear of Davoto among avocs.
+Two—Grenavoc and Alieravoc—are in relative opposition on how to read and interpret the events of the Dav, with the former taking a more literal or straight approach and the later taking a more metaphorical approach.
+A third large denomination called Driovoc has both literal and metaphorical stances of various books, but is differentiated by a central tenant that seeks to promote a “healthy” fear of Davoto among avocs.